grycap/im/doc/source/client.rst

   In CloudStack refers to Secret Key value.

 * ``tenant`` indicates the tenant associated to the credential.
-  This field is only used in the OpenStack and Orange plugins.
+  This field is only used in the OpenStack, Orange and Azure plugins.

 * ``host`` indicates the address of the access point to the cloud provider.
   In case of EGI connector it indicates the site name.
-  This field is not used in IM, GCE, Azure, and EC2 credentials.
+  This field is not used in IM, GCE, Azure, Orange, Linode, and EC2 credentials.

 * ``proxy`` indicates the content of the proxy file associated to the credential.
   To refer to a file you must use the function "file(/tmp/proxyfile.pem)" as shown in the example.